mihirnk/robot-ci/README.md

 > [!NOTE]
 > Currently tested on Raspberry Pi 4 and 5.
 May not be compatible with Raspberry Pi Zero.

-## 📝 Quick Start Guide
+## Getting Started

-### 1. Use This Template
+### 1. Repository Setup
+You have two options to use this repository:

+1. **Fork the Repository** (Recommended)
+   - Click the "Fork" button at the top of this repository
+   - Maintains connection to the original repository
+   - Useful if you want to receive future updates and contribute back

+2. **Use as a Template**
-1. Click the "Use this template" button on the repository page to create a new repository based on this template.
+   - Click the green "Use this template" button at the top of this repository
+   - This creates a new repository with a clean history
+   - Best for starting your own customized version

+Choose the option that best suits your needs:
+- Choose **Fork** if you want to stay updated with the original repository's changes
+- Choose **Template** if you want a clean slate for your own project

+### 2. Secrets Setup

-2. Set up these secrets in your new repository under Actions and as repository secrets:
+Set up these secrets in your new repository under Actions and as repository secrets:

 | Secret | Purpose |
 |--------|---------|